Rick712/project3-new-concepts-with-realtime-data/README.md

 This is just a prototype of something that could be a large web app.
 There are a lot of functionalities that I would want to implement (see the wishlist).

+## User scenario

+Through the year, De Ceuvel gives tours and show their project to other people.
+Their main goal is to inspire other people and to teach them about a 'greener' world.

+My user scenario is:
+A user wants to learn about De Ceuvel and how the aquapolics system works.
+There is a lot of data, but no easy and entertaining way to display the data.
+The user wants to be entertained while learning about the system.

 ## My concept

 To me, the system of the Aquapolics is very interesting.
 I love biology, but there wasn't any data yet, since the system was relatively new, and not yet fully operational.

+There is a lot of data about the system, but no easy way to show the users the data and the connection between the values.

 ![First screen](https://i.imgur.com/P1jLyVT.png)